JACマガジン

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-Most of the foreigners who enter the country with Specified Skills are young people, and it is normal for them to not have a clear meaning when you mention the word "pension."
+Most foreigners entering the country with Specified Skills are young, and it is normal that the word "pension" does not come to mind.

-Even among those who are familiar with the word "pension," the majority probably think that it is something that only elderly people receive and has nothing to do with them.
+Even if you know the word "pension", the majority of people will think that it is what the elderly receive and has nothing to do with them.

-On the other hand, some people look at their pay slip on payday and see that "Employees' Pension Insurance" premiums have been deducted, and ask, "What is this?" and "Why is it being deducted?"
+On the other hand, if you look at your payslip on the payslip and see that the premiums of "Employees' Pension Insurance" are deducted, you will ask, "What is this?" and "Why is it deducted?"
+Some people ask questions.

-There are also some people who say, "I don't want to join the pension scheme."
+Some people also say, "I don't want to join a pension."

-We will introduce you to the reasons why specified skilled workers need to join the pension system, the "lump-sum withdrawal payment" system you should know about, and important points to communicate when accepting them, so please use this as a reference!
+Specified Skilled Worker We will introduce why you need to join the pension system, what you need to know about the "lump-sum withdrawal payment" system, and what points to tell when accepting, so please refer to it!

-Do specified skilled workers need to enroll in Japanese pension insurance?
+Specified Skilled Worker Do I need to enroll in Japan pension insurance?

 There are two public pensions in Japan: the National Pension and the Employees' Pension Insurance.